Article

 | Support SLA | ❌ | ❌ | ❌ | ❌ |

-Connecting open-source error monitoring to customer communication
+Connecting open-source error monitoring to user recovery

-This is the shared limitation of every tool on this list — and it is worth being explicit about.
+This is the shared limitation of every tool on this list, and it is worth being explicit about.

 GlitchTip, Sentry OSS, Highlight.io, and SigNoz are all built to organize and surface errors for engineering teams.
 That is what they do well.
 What none of them do is translate that information into something useful for the support team responding to user complaints.